Opentrons/opentrons/api/docs/v2/modules/setup.rst

-:og:description: How to load Opentrons hardware modules and add adapters and labware to them in a Python protocol.
+:og:description: How to load Opentrons hardware modules with adapters and labware in a Python protocol.

 .. _module-setup: